 - Sew pockets onto a blanket.
 Use Velcro at the top of each pocket.
 Make beanbags filled with polyfil beads (find these at local hobby store or fabric store).
 Place beanbags into pockets.
 This allows you to adjust the amount of weight in the blanket as needed.

 - Purchase a fleece throw blanket and a twin sheet set.

 - Measure your throw blanket and figure out how many beanbags you will need.
-Most throws are 50” x 60”.
+Most throws are 50″ × 60″.
 For this size, you will need to sew about 56 four-inch beanbags.

 - Use the fitted sheet as scrap fabric to make the beanbags.
 Leave seams exposed because you will use these to sew to the flat sheet.
 Fill each beanbag with beads.
 The easiest way to do this is to first decide on how much weight you want in the blanket.
 Then divide that amount of beads into 8 fairly equal amounts (use bowls).
-This will be the amount of beads total in each vertical row.
-Then divide the amount in each bowl into 7 fairly equal amounts – since there will be 7 horizontal rows, you will end up with the right amount to fill each beanbag with.
-Don’t worry about being exact – it won’t matter.
+This will be the weight of beads total in each vertical row.
+Then divide the amount in each bowl into 7 fairly equal amounts.
+Since there will be 7 horizontal rows, you will end up with the right amount to fill each beanbag.
+Don’t worry about being exact—it won’t matter.

-- Pin the beanbags onto the non-printed side of the flat sheet.
-You’re basically going to want to spread them out so there are 8 rows with 7 beanbags each.
+- Pin the beanbags onto the nonprinted side of the flat sheet.
+You’re basically going to spread them out so there are 8 rows with 7 beanbags each.
 I spread them out a little so the weight will be more equally distributed.
-Here is how I arrange them:
+Arrange them as shown in the diagram following these instructions.

-5. Sew three sides of the flat sheet to the fleece throw with “wrong sides” out.
+- Sew three sides of the flat sheet to the fleece throw with wrong sides out.
 Turn inside out so that now the beanbags are on the inside.
 Sew the remaining side shut.